po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/02-Stu_Command-Line/README.md

 * It's done when the `first-day` folder contains a file named `index.html`.
 The file should also be created using terminal commands.

+* It's done when the file and folder have been removed using terminal commands.

 ## 📝 Notes

 Refer to the documentation: